Glenn Roeder: Newcastle United

 On 1 June 2006, Roeder appointed Kevin Bond as his assistant.
-Roeder had worked with Bond at West Ham where Bond was a scout.
-Roeder believed the two of them would work well together, however Bond's contract at the club was terminated after allegations he was prepared to take bungs for players whilst at Portsmouth.
-On 22 October 2006, Roeder announced that ex-Middlesbrough player and recent care-taker manager of West Brom, Nigel Pearson would be his new assistant manager.
+Roeder had worked with Bond at West Ham, where Bond was a scout.
+Roeder believed the two of them would work well together, but Bond's contract at the club was terminated after allegations he was prepared to take bungs for players whilst at Portsmouth.
+On 22 October 2006, Roeder announced that ex-Middlesbrough player and recent care-taker manager of West Brom, Nigel Pearson, would be his new assistant manager.

 Under Roeder, Newcastle won the 2006 Intertoto Cup by virtue of being the furthest placed team to advance from the Intertoto Cup into the UEFA Cup.
 This made Roeder the first manager to win a trophy for Newcastle since 1969.
-After the 1–0 defeat to Sheffield United at home on 4 November 2006, there was a fan protest outside St. James' Park, that was shown live on Sky Sports channel PremPlus.
-However, notably much of the fans' criticism was directed at the chairman, Freddy Shepherd, and not specifically at the manager himself.
-Roeder's fortune didn't improve, as Newcastle's league form was inconsistent, due in large part to first-team player injuries and having to rely on inexperienced players from United's Youth Academy to compete at top flight level, with Newcastle maintaining a mid-table position.
-After guiding Newcastle to just one win in ten games, Roeder was summoned to an emergency board meeting on 6 May 2007.
-It was revealed he had resigned with immediate effect.
+After the 1–0 defeat to Sheffield United at home on 4 November 2006, there was a fan protest outside St. James' Park, which was shown live on Sky Sports channel PremPlus.
+However, much of the fans' criticism was directed at Shepherd, and not at the manager himself.
+Newcastle's league form remained inconsistent, due in large part to first-team player injuries and having to rely on inexperienced players from Newcastle's youth academy to compete at top flight level.
+The club maintained a mid-table position.
+After guiding Newcastle to just one win in ten games, Roeder was summoned to an emergency board meeting on 6 May 2007; following this, he resigned with immediate effect.

 Roeder won 45% of his matches, enough in a single season to qualify for European competition.
-Sam Allardyce who had resigned from Bolton Wanderers just weeks before, was named as his replacement on 15 May 2007.
+Sam Allardyce, who had resigned from Bolton Wanderers just weeks before, was named as his replacement on 15 May 2007.